Almighty-Alpaca/JetBrains-Discord-Integration/README.md

 [![JetBrains Community Discord Server](https://discordapp.com/api/guilds/433980600391696384/embed.png?style=banner2)](https://discord.gg/9ut9sqD)

 ## License

-This project has released under the Apache 2.0 license.
+This project has been released under the Apache 2.0 license.
 You can see the full license [here](/LICENSE.md)